Dr Rich Moth

 My main teaching input is on the Research and Critical Thinking, MA Dissertation and Social Work Theory courses.

-I am currently involved in two externally funded research projects.
-Since 2016 I have been working on a study of the impact of austerity and welfare state transformation on access to mental health services and the benefits system in England.
-This is funded by the EU Horizon 2020 Framework Programme for Research and Innovation.
-I am also involved in a pan-European study of the impact of welfare state reform on social work practice which was awarded funding by the Swiss National Science Foundation in 2017.
+I have recently been involved in two externally funded research projects.
+Between 2016 and 2019 I worked on a study of the impact of austerity and welfare state transformation on access to mental health services and the benefits system in England.
+This was funded by the EU Horizon 2020 Framework Programme for Research and Innovation.
+I am currently involved in a pan-European study of the impact of welfare state reform on social work practice which was awarded funding by the Swiss National Science Foundation in 2017.

 I am an active member of the Social Work Action Network (SWAN).